Vaccinations

 Vaccine Information Statements (VIS)

 Click on the well-check appointment below, that you have scheduled for your child.
-This will provide the links to the Vaccine Information Statements (VIS) specific to your child's appointment.
+This will provide links to the Vaccine Information Statements specific to your child's appointment.

 Have more questions?
 Please call us for answers.
 (972) 235-6911